Merzasphor/MWSE/docs/source/apis/tes3.md

 	* `targetsSkills` (boolean): *Default*: `true`.
 A flag which controls whether this effect targets a certain skill or skills.
 	* `unreflectable` (boolean): *Default*: `true`.
 A flag which controls whether this effect can be reflected.
 	* `usesNegativeLighting` (boolean): *Default*: `true`.
 A flag which controls whether this effect uses negative lighting.
 	* `onTick` (function): *Optional*.
 A function which will be called on each tick of a spell containing this effect.
-A table `tickParams` will be passed to the callback function:
+A table `tickParams` will be passed to the callback function.
+Note: `dt`(frame time) scaling is handled automatically.
 		- `tickParams` (table)
 		- `effectId` (number)
 		- `sourceInstance` ([tes3magicSourceInstance](https://mwse.github.io/MWSE/types/tes3magicSourceInstance/)): Access to the magic source of the effect instance.